thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 In addition to the above command line tools, you can manage the databases inside the default PostgreSQL cluster with the PostgreSQL REPL.
 Similar to the Node.js REPL, the **PostgreSQL REPL** is a read-evaluate-print loop where you can play around and experiment with new database concepts.

 The PostgreSQL REPL accepts both REPL commands and SQL commands.
 You can tell the difference between the two because REPL commands start with a backslash `\` and SQL commands end with a semicolon `;`.
-In a moment, you'll see some examples of each.
+In a moment, you'll see some examples of both.

-Before you get started with the PostgreSQL REPL, download and install some configuration for it by running the following command.
+Before you get started with the PostgreSQL REPL, download and install some configuration for your instructors created for it by running the following command.

 ```shell
 curl -fsSL https://git.io/voVWg | sh